 Haven - Understanding Sexual Assault is an online science-based prevention program that provides a tailored educational experience focusing on collegiate sexual assault.
 Research supports Haven as an effective tool in creating a healthy campus environment for all students.
 Providing students with access to an informative and developmentally appropriate sexual assault education program at this critical time represents just one piece of a comprehensive institutional initiative to address issues related to campus health and safety.
 This program will enable the University to gather valuable data about our students that will be shared with campus stakeholders at the start of the spring semester.

 Who is required to completed Haven - Understanding Sexual Assault?

-All undergraduates attending Eastern Illinois University for their first time must complete Haven - Understanding Sexual Assault.
+All new EIU undergraduates, including international students and continuing education students taking either off-campus classes and/or online classes must complete Haven - Understanding Sexual Assault.
 Success of the program is based upon population-level prevention, a concept that recognizes that students’ choices likely impact those of their peers.
 Providing new students with a consistent message about healthy relationships and sexual assault can encourage thoughtful conversations, inspire a shift in beliefs, attitudes, and highlight a campus culture that values healthy choices.

 What do students need to do to complete Haven - Understanding Sexual Assault?

 Students will need to complete the module before the first day of the semester.
 For continuing students whose first semester was summer, they will need to complete prior to the first day of class during the fall semester.
 For new and incoming fall students, the module must be completed prior to the first day of fall classes.
 New and incoming spring students must complete prior to the first day of spring classes.
 This will take approximately 45 minutes.